oscarvantol/oscarvantol.github.io/blog-payback-time.md

 <sub>blogged: 2019.08.16</sub>

-# You only pay a small part of your dev team
+# You are only paying a small part of your dev team

 *The software your team builds relies on a lot of code that is written by people outside your organisation.
 Are you paying them or thanking them even?*